Aloo Methi Recipe (Indian Potato Fenugreek Leaves Stir Fry)

 Note: You can pluck the methi leaves from the stem, wrap them in newspaper, and store the bundle in a box in the refrigerator for 5-6 days.
 When ready to cook, wash and chop.

-Note: If using frozen methi, then use 110 grams of it.
+Note: If using frozen methi, use 110 grams.

-Wash 1 pound (500 g) of baby potatoes and peel them using a knife or a vegetable peeler.
-If using regular potatoes, peel and cut them into 1-inch cubes.
+Wash 1 pound (500 g) of baby potatoes, then peel them with a knife or a vegetable peeler.
+If using regular potatoes, peel and cut them into 1-inch pieces.
 To avoid oxidation, keep the cut potatoes soaked in water until ready to use.

-You can choose to keep the potato skin on if you wish to.
+You can keep the potato skin on if you wish.

 Aloo Methi Recipe